LithoCoders/dailycpp/EffectiveModernC++/chapter5/Item26_Overloading_on_universal_references_and_problems.md

 required from 'void logAndAddToSet(T&&) [with T = long unsigned int&]'

 ```
-The author gave a clear explanation: "There are two overloads.
+The author gave a clear explanation.
+In case passing a function with `short`, "There are two overloads.
 The one taking a universal reference can deduce `T` to be `short&`, thus yielding an exact match (item 28 explains why `short&` not `short`).
 The overload with an `int` parameter can match the `short` argument only with a promotion.
 Per the normal overload resolution rules, an exact match beats a match with a promotion, so the universal reference overload is invoked."
+The other cases with `long` and `std::size_t` are the same.

 As compliation log shows, there is no string ctor taking a `short int&`, `long int&` or `long unsigned int&` to create a string, inside `multiset::emplace()`.